 - Unlimited hot water—Tankless water heaters supply hot water that under no circumstances stops.

-- Life Cycle—Tankless water heaters frequently outlive tank models by 5¬–10 years.
+- Life Span—Tankless water heaters frequently outlast tank models by 5¬–10 years.

-- Avoid Water Damage—When there’s no tank to explode, there’s no pipes.
-Even though a leak can take place with any plumbing appliance, tankless water heaters won’t burst or cause damage the way 40 gallons of water will.
+- Avoid Water Destruction—When there’s no tank to explode, there’s no pipes.
+Even though a leak can take place with any equipment, tankless water heaters won’t flood or cause destruction the way 40 gallons of water will.

-- Cleaner water—Tankless water heaters don’t collect water.
+- Better water—Tankless water heaters don’t collect water.
 That way, you regularly have fresh water that won’t be rusty or dirty.

-Boehmers/Cronin Emery Service Experts is Here for Every One of Your Plumbing Needs
+Boehmers/Cronin Emery Home Services by Enercare is Here for Every One of Your Plumbing Needs

-Boehmers/Cronin Emery Service Experts’s plumbing Experts can aid in servicing leaks, putting in low-flow equipment and suggesting energy-saving improvements.
+Boehmers/Cronin Emery Home Services by Enercare’s plumbing Experts in Kitchener can aid in servicing leaks, putting in low-flow equipment and offering energy-efficient upgrades.

-If it isn’t cost-effective to have a complete fix accomplished, we can propose a brand new water heater to meet your household demands and resources.
+If it isn’t economical to have a complete fix accomplished, we can propose a brand new water heater to meet your household needs and budget.

 Call us at 519-804-1617 or contact us online to ask for a consultation today.